 Engaging a community

 The Red Sea Mountain Trail seeks to open a new kind of tourism in which the Bedouin have a leading role.
-Today, few Bedouin are employed in Hurghada's mainstream tourism industry.
+Today, few Bedouin work in Hurghada's mainstream tourism industry.
 Most remain on the edges, working in desert camps known as 'mahattas', catering to tour groups who arrive for lunch and perhaps a short walk or camel ride.
 We believe this form of tourism shows little of the depth or greatness of their ancient Arab culture and believe trail and adventure tourism can offer much more.
 This is exactly what the Red Sea Mountain Trail intends to do: it is putting one of the Middle East's greatest and most little-known wildernesses on the map and showing it through the Bedouin tribe which has lived here for centuries.
-Whilst the Bedouin are a passing sideshow in 'mahatta' tourism they are the leaders on the Red Sea Mountain Trail.
+Whilst the Bedouin are a passing sideshow in Hurghada's 'mahatta' tourism they are the leaders on the Red Sea Mountain Trail.
 They took the lead in developing the trail.
 They oversee its management.
 They will guide it.
-Their stories will bring it alive.
+Their stories will bring the trail alive.
 The Bedouin are the heart of the Red Sea Mountain Trail and always will be.

 The Bedouin of the Maaza migrated to Egypt several centuries ago, arriving from the Hejaz mountains of Arabia.
 They are mobile pastoralists who traditionally lived a semi-nomadic existence, moving with tents in search of water and grazing for their goats, sheep and camels.
 Today, only a few Bedouin families remain in the mountains.
 Most have left the nomadic life to settle in villages or bigger towns.
 As they shift to an urban way of life, traditional skills and knowledge once central to their survival is becoming irrelevant and forgottten.
 Today, few younger Bedouin know the ways, water sources, plants and animals, or the names, legends and history of the landscapes like their elders.
 The Red Sea Mountain Trail seeks to create a kind of work in which this knowledge stays relevant and alive today.
 It is about creating a space in which inter generational channels remain open and through which the region's nomadic heritage can be transmitted as it always has been; verbally, person-to-person.
 We believe Egypt's nomadic heritage is a cultural treasure for all humanity.